-Residents also have at their disposal the full resources of the Center for Emergency Medicine: the STAT MedEvac Program, the Bureau of Emergency Medical Services of the City of Pittsburgh, the Pittsburgh Poison Center, and the University of Pittsburgh School of Medicine.
+Residents also have at their disposal the full resources of the Center for Emergency Medicine: the STAT MedEvac air medical service, the Bureau of Emergency Medical Services of the City of Pittsburgh, the Pittsburgh Poison Center, and the University of Pittsburgh School of Medicine.
 With this network of clinical and academic resources, the opportunities for training and research are truly unrivaled.

 Our program's educational mission is centered on its commitment to five essential elements that must be cultivated in residents for their full development into emergency medicine specialists: